airther/sirupsen.github.io/_posts/2016-07-16-employees-only-podcast.md

 internally.

 To get the initial content, I scheduled calendar events with four people.
-A week before the interview I'd ask them for resources about they're role and projects: books, articles, videos, Podcasts, brain-dumps, whatever.
+A week before the interview I'd ask them for resources about their role and projects: books, articles, videos, Podcasts, brain-dumps, whatever.
 This was a fantastic forcing-function to learn about areas of an organization I didn't know much about.
 I learnt about business development, and got a completely new appreciation for it.
 Doing an interview with our government relations person forced me to learn much more about lobbying in Canada and Canadian politics.
-A day or two before the interview, I'd send my questions to the person being interviewed so they could note down key points to the questions.
-Since I wasn't going to do any editing, it was important to me that they would be as eloquent and prepared as possible.
+A day or two before the interview, I send my questions to the person being interviewed so they can note down key points to the questions.
+Since I don't do any editing, it's important to me people attempt to come in as poised as possible.
 It would also help me figure out if there was anything I missed.
 Because I didn't want to end up in the rabbit-hole of recording equipment I decided that an iPhone would do.
 I still use this today, with a pass in Audacity to reduce ambient noise.

 After having the first four interviews in the bank came the next problem: hosting the episodes.
 There are a ton of great software out there to host your